Amino (app)

-Amino was a social media application originally developed by Narvii, Inc. It was originally created by Yin Wang and Ben Anderson in 2012, and then launched as an app in 2016.
-Amino was acquired by MediaLab in January 2021, and the founders are no longer associated with the application.
+Amino was a social media application originally developed by Narvii, Inc. It was originally created by Yin Wang and Ben Anderson in 2010, and then launched as an app in 2012.
+Amino was acquired by MediaLab AI Inc in January 2021, and the founders are no longer associated with the application.
+The platform ceased all operations on December 19, 2025.

 History

-In 2012, Wang and Anderson came up with the idea for a convention-like community while attending an anime convention in Boston, Massachusetts.
+In 2010, Wang and Anderson came up with the idea for a convention-like community while attending an anime convention in Boston, Massachusetts.
 Later that year, they would release two apps revolving around K-pop and photography that allowed fans of those subjects to chat freely.

-In 2012, Amino was officially released.
+That same year, Amino was officially released.

+Shutdown

+In early December 2025, the Amino platform abruptly stopped all operations.
+Users worldwide lost access to the mobile application and website, with server requests returning connection time-out errors.
+Parent company MediaLab AI has issued no official statement regarding the cause to date, or declared any possible cause behind it.

+According to Shawn, a member of Amino support, Amino has ceased operations as of December 19, 2025.
+The message that was sent out from Shawn reads: